acp91/Analyze-AirBnB-Data/README.md

 * calendar_seattle.csv: ~ 1y of data for Seattle AirBnB.
 Includes price for a day and boolean whether the apartment is available

 ## Results
-Summary of my results can be found on this post:
+Summary of my results can be found on this [link](https://medium.com/p/b504a4d17806/edit)